ejcaypuno/research-1-data-analysis/README.md

 ## What do we do to make people feel valued?
-It’s clear to the clergy that their current passive approach to relating to the people is not working.
 We were specifically asked for behavioral recommendations to answer this question; actionable and tangible behaviors that the clergy can change in order to grow closer to their constituents.

 We used the Love Languages framework by Gary Chapman to craft a behaviorally-anchored questionnaire.
 Respondents were asked to rank 5 different statements that represent each love language across 5 different situations (i.e. everyday, calamity, christmas, back-to-school, and town fiesta).